 Greetings and Gestures

 In each country, people have their own ways of greeting each other.
-In some countries kiss on the cheek to strike up a conversation is normal while in other countries even shaking hands is restrained to known people only.
-Similarly, a hug is a customary way of greeting friends and near ones while it may look awkward in other countries.
-International students might find themselves unsure of how to greet or strike conversation upon meeting.
+In some countries, a kiss on the cheek to strike up a conversation is normal, while in other countries even shaking hands is restricted to known people only.

 Food and Dining Etiquette